 Cube is available to rent or buy now.

 There’s something for every horror fan here – mystery, gore, deception and intrigue.
 All mixed up into an extensive, geometrical cocktail.
 Cube is an intriguing predecessor to Saw, both sharing some similar narrative and thematic beats.
 But where Saw surrenders a morsel of information about its games and reasoning, Cube is entirely silent.
 There’s little rhyme or reason as to why what’s happening is happening; all you can do is create your own interpretation.
-You might be thinking to yourself, ‘wow, this sounds like it could be a Twilight Zone episode!’, and you’d be right – Five Characters in Search of an Exit was a clear inspiration for Cube, among others.
+You might be thinking, “Wow, this sounds like it could be a Twilight Zone episode!”
+And you’d be right – Five Characters in Search of an Exit was a clear inspiration for Cube, among others.

 READ MORE: SPIRAL: FROM THE BOOK OF SAW

 A minor detail I love is that despite featuring over twenty rooms, the production design merely redressed a single set each time.
 It’s certainly one way to keep production costs down, but it also forced the production to be creative.
-Here there is an assortment of angles that trick you into thinking the maze is vast.
+Here, an assortment of angles tricks you into thinking the maze is vast.
 That’s part of the reason why it’s so engaging – you’re only ever given as much information as those trapped inside, so in a way, you’re just another person in the deadly Cube, only they don’t know you’re there.
 It’s a bit mind-bending, with some pulpy characters and some very efficient production design – what’s not to enjoy?